Perpendicular and Parallel

 It just means at right angles (90°) to.

-The red line is perpendicular to the blue line in each of these examples:
+The red line is perpendicular to the blue line:

 (The little box drawn in the corner, means "at right angles", so we didn't really need to also show that it was 90°, but we just wanted to!)